 - DO NOT share your work between groups.
 Doing so will count as plagiarism.
 If you wish to discuss

 solutions with another group over coffee in the Lair, that's fine as long as it is kept at the

-conceptual and you don't share your code between groups.
-Each group needs to turn in its
+conceptual level and you don't share your code between groups.
+Each group needs to turn in

 - You only need to turn in one copy per group.